skimskimskim/ALICE-on-Contiki-NG/examples/6tisch/simple-node-ksh/README.md

 Default value is 3 (ALICE).
 If you change the number to 1 or 2, the used TSCH scheduler changes to Orchestra or MC-Orchestra, respectively.

+You don't have to change other variables.

+* Remember!
+DO NOT insert any space after the number in the line including Makefile/MAKE_WITH_TSCH_SCHEDULER !

 ==========================================================================